cormackikkert/Autonomous-Car/README.md

 The folder nn contains all the code from a numpy convolutional network library I used, available here: https://github.com/Eyyub/numpy-convnet
 The only modification I made was to add a TanH activation function, which I ended up not using, instead favouring the sigmoid function

-All the other code is run on a raspberry Pi, that controls a small car
+All the other code is run on a raspberry Pi, which controls the car